-The Australian Energy Market Commission (Commission) has made a draft rule to remove force majeure provisions from the National Gas Rules as they pertain to the Victorian declared wholesale gas market (DWGM).
-As a result, the National Gas Rules will be more closely aligned with the market design, reflecting both physical and institutional changes in the market that have rendered the force majeure provisions obsolete and ineffective.
+The Australian Energy Market Commission (Commission or AEMC) has made a rule to remove force majeure provisions from the National Gas Rules as they pertain to the Victorian declared wholesale gas market (DWGM).
+As a result, the National Gas Rules will be more closely aligned with the market design, reflecting both physical and operational changes in the market that have rendered the force majeure provisions obsolete and ineffective.

-The draft rule will also define the cumulative price threshold in the National Gas Rules.
-The change highlights and clarifies the role of the cumulative price threshold as the main trigger of an administered price cap applying to the Victorian DWGM.
+The rule will also define the cumulative price threshold in the National Gas Rules.
+This change highlights and clarifies the role of the cumulative price threshold as the main trigger of an administered price cap applying to the Victorian DWGM.

-The draft rule introduces a requirement on Australian Energy Market Operator (AEMO) to specify in the administered pricing procedures the process by which AEMO will consult with market participants on the approach to determining the administered price cap and the cumulative price threshold.
+A requirement on the Australian Energy Market Operator (AEMO) has also been introduced to specify in the administered pricing procedures the process by which AEMO will consult with market participants on the approach to determining the administered price cap and the cumulative price threshold.

-Finally, the draft rule removes redundant rules relating to the obligations on the AEMO and market participants with respect to scheduling instructions, which should improve clarity.
+Finally, the rule removes redundant provisions relating to the obligations on AEMO and market participants with respect to scheduling instructions, which should improve clarity.

-The draft rule is made in the form provided in AEMO's rule change request.
+The rule is made in the form provided in AEMO's rule change request.